spl0k/supysonic/README.md

 a watcher that will listen to any library change and update the database accordingly.

-The watcher is `supysonic-watcher`, it is a non-exiting process and doesn't print anything to the console.
+The watcher is `supysonic-watcher`, it is a non-exiting process.
 If you want to keep it running in background, either use the old `nohup` or `screen` methods, or start it as a simple _systemd_ unit (unit file not included).

 It needs some additional dependencies which can be installed with the following
 command: